omicsEye/omePath/README.md

 Purine Metabolism                |  0.001369986  |  0.004109959  |  10  |  0.701651617

-    * ``deepath.log`` : This file contains all of the debug information for the run.
+    * ``omePath.log`` : This file contains all of the debug information for the run.
 It includes all settings, warnings, errors, and steps run.
 2. Visualization output files
     * ``enrichment_plots.pdf`` : This file contains a heatmap of the significant associations.

 ### Run a Demo ###

-Example input files can be found in the tests folder of the deepath source.
+Example input files can be found in the tests folder of the omePath source.

 ```